1. When appointed?

 Two hours before the forthcoming examination of patients is necessary to put one or two cleansing enemas.During this time, it is forbidden to use the food.If the subject has a latex allergy, he must inform the doctor or nurse before the study.

 regularly use drugs are allowed to take, washing them down with a little water.This should be done two hours before anorectal manometry.

 Children and adults with increased nervousness doctor prescribes sedatives.

 Contents: 1.
 When appointed?
 2. Contraindications 3.
-How to prepare? anorectal manometry - a non-invasive diagnostic method, w...
+How to prepare?
+Magnetic resonance imaging of the heart - it is a high-te...

 Contents: 1.
 When appointed?
-2. Contraindications 3.
-How to prepare?
-Angiography - a modern method of contrast radiographic st...
+2. How to prepare?
+3. Contraindications Magnetic resonance imaging (MRI) - a reliable, safe and p...